Superalgos/Superalgos/README.md

 The protocol calls these sets of rules _situations_, in the sense that you are trying to determine what is going on with the market and, if the 'situation' is right, certain _actions_ or _events_ should be triggered.

-In other words, you define _situations_ in which you wish a certain _event_ to happen (i.e.: trigger on the strategy, take a position, etc.) and each situation is described as a set of _conditions_ that need to be met in order for the _event_ to be triggered.
+In other words, you define _situations_ in which you wish a certain _event_ to happen (i.e.: trigger on the strategy, take a position, etc.) and each situation is described as a set of _conditions_ that need to be met for the _event_ to be triggered.

 ![Designer-Situation-Condition-Code](https://user-images.githubusercontent.com/13994516/63052184-fe4d3280-bede-11e9-87b0-7fb67964450c.gif)
 <br/><br/>